19danny94/STM32_GPS_NEO_DECODE/README.md

 	}

 Call GPS_p function is there is a new Dataset in the Buffer.
-You have to make sure that your.message variable in your GPS_t struct contains the new Data
+You have to make sure that your .message variable in your GPS_t struct contains the new Data

 		 if(update){
 	  		  update=false;